 What Employers Can Request

-- Confirmation that you have a disability as defined by the ADA
+- Verification that you have a disability as defined by the ADA

-- Explanation of how requested accommodations would address these limitations
+- Explanation of why the requested accommodations would help address these limitations

-An employer’s documentation request must be reasonable and related to the specific accommodation requested.
-For example, if you request a modified work schedule due to a medical condition, the employer can ask for documentation confirming your condition and explaining why the modified schedule is necessary.
-However, they typically cannot demand your complete medical history or information unrelated to the accommodation.
+For example, if you request a flexible work schedule due to a medical condition, your employer can ask for documentation explaining why this accommodation is necessary.
+However, they cannot demand your entire medical history or information about conditions unrelated to your accommodation request.

 What Employers Cannot Request

-- Complete medical records or detailed diagnostic information unrelated to the accommodation request
+- Detailed diagnostic information unrelated to your accommodation request

-- Unnecessary or excessive documentation when the disability and need are obvious
+- Excessive or repeated documentation when your disability and needs are obvious or already documented

-If an employer’s documentation requests seem excessive or intrusive, consulting with an employment attorney can help you determine whether they’re overstepping legal boundaries.
+If your employer’s requests seem intrusive, consulting with an employment attorney can help determine whether they’re overstepping legal boundaries.

 Effective Documentation in Employment Settings

-The most effective employment-related disability documentation typically includes:
+The most helpful employment-related disability documentation typically includes:

-- A letter or form from a qualified healthcare provider that:
+- A letter from your healthcare provider that:

-- “A standing desk would allow the employee to alternate positions and manage pain while maintaining productivity”
+Additionally, make sure your documentation connects your limitations to specific accommodations: “A standing desk would allow the employee to alternate positions and manage pain while maintaining productivity.”

 Documentation for Academic Accommodations